TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 title: Threading best practices in Cats Effect
 ---

-I frequently get asked what the best way to manage threadpools in Cats Effect is so this is my attempt to write a definitive explanation that I can point to.
+I regularly get asked what the best way to manage threadpools in Cats Effect is so this is my attempt to write a consistent explanation that I can point to.
 My intention is to cover both Cats Effect 2 and Cats Effect 3, although at the time of writing the latter is at milestone 5 so some details are subject to change.
 I'll endeavour to update this should that happen.

 ## High-level goals

 The high-level goals of threading are covered in detail by [Daniel's gist](https://gist.github.com/djspiewak/46b543800958cf61af6efa8e072bfd5c) so I'll just give the executive summary.
 We are aiming for:
-- A single thread pool of roughly the number of available processors for compute-based operations
+- A single thread pool of roughly the number of available processors for compute-based operations (depending on your application you may get better performance by leaving one or two cores free for GC, etc)
 - An unbounded, cached threadpool for blocking operations
 - 1 or 2 high-priority threads for handling asynchronous I/O events, the handling of which should immediately be shifted to the compute pool